 Bandai Namco Amusement

-Maximum Tune 7 – Let me address this at first – I was not the only one in the industry hearing from multiple sources that the 7th installment of WM Maximum Tune would debut here but if it did then it’s been super hush-hush.
+Maximum Tune 7 – Let me address this at first – I was not the only one in the industry hearing from multiple sources that the 7th installment of Wangan Midnight Maximum Tune would be unveiled here but if it did then it’s been super hush-hush.
 There are some games which are NOT being shown to the public nor the media, so there’s a chance that MT7 could be one of them.
-I did reach out to someone at Namco some weeks ago who sounded surprised by my question as he wasn’t aware of anything It is possible that they were going to show it, then changed their minds at the last moment or some other reason held it back.
-At the very least, it sounds like it is in development, although I am also wondering if this also might have been a miscommunication along the line, as Dead Heat Unleashed is at the show and that’s being worked on by the MT team.
+But I did reach out to someone at Namco some weeks ago regarding it, and he sounded surprised by my question as he wasn’t aware of anything.
+It is possible that they were going to show it, then changed their minds at the last moment or some other reason held it back.
+At the very least, it sounds like it is in development, although I am also wondering if this also might have been a miscommunication along the line, as Dead Heat Unleashed is at the show:

 Mario Kart Arcade GP DX – On the market for a decade already, the online JP version of Mario Kart Arcade continues to get content changes, with Waluigi and Bowser Jr. being made available from the start, and the game getting a new marquee.
 Image source.